-Phosphate prices are assessed in various regions, countries and within countries on a free on board (fob) basis in the main export regions and on a cost and freight (cfr) basis in the main destination markets.
+NPK prices are assessed in various regions, countries and within countries on a free on board (fob) basis in the main export regions and on a cost and freight (cfr), cif inland, free carrier (fca) or carriage paid to (cpt) basis in the main destination markets.
 Deals, bids and offers must be considered repeatable to be reflected in the assessments.

-The report seeks to determine price ranges in which actual transactions are taking place or in which transactions could have taken place between a willing buyer and seller.
+The report seeks to determine price ranges in which transactions are taking place or in which transactions could have taken place between a willing buyer and seller.

-When there is sufficient liquidity and deals data are deemed reliable and representative, the price range will be defined on the low and the high end of confirmed deals concluded throughout the trading day.
+When there is sufficient liquidity and deals data are deemed reliable and representative, the price range will be defined on the low and the high end of confirmed deals concluded throughout the trading week.
 These deals must meet the minimum volumes and strict delivery timing, as well as specifications as laid down in this methodology.